-Foster Support Group
+Adoptive/Foster parent Support Group

 Want to help serve these families?
-A great way to offer support to foster families in our community is by caring for their kids during this evening each month, while they enjoy a couple hours together, kid-free.
+A great way to offer support to adoptive or foster families in our community is by caring for their kids during this evening each month, while they enjoy a couple hours together, kid-free.

-Safe Families for children
+Safe Families For Children

 Embrace Oregon connects caring community members with vulnerable children and families in partnership with the Department of Human Services.
 They are dedicated to the flourishing of every child.